-Funniest, Wildest & Craziest Reactions To Cardi B’s Wildly Provocative “UP” Video
+Funniest, Wildest & Craziest Reactions To Cardi B’s Screen-Lickable “UP” Video

 It’s UP!

-Everyone’s buzzing over Cardi’s wildly provocative new “Up” video oozing with all sorts of sexy shenanigans including ongue-licking, booty-bouncing and tidday-grabbing in her first major video since chart-topping smash “WAP” (featuring Megan The Stallion) shattered the internet.
+Everyone’s buzzing over Cardi’s wildly provocative new “Up” video with tongue-licking, booty-bouncing and tidday-grabbing in her first major video release since chart-topping smash “WAP” (featuring Megan The Stallion) shattered the internet.

 The Tani Muino-directed visuals (filmed over two days during Christmas season) features a beautiful baddie buffet with elite eye candy like Amber Diamond and Nurys Mateo in visually delicious scenes that sent fans into a frenzy.